-There are lots of different kinds of sexualities out there but how do you work out your sexuality?
+There are lots of different kinds of sexualities out there but what’s your sexuality and how do you work it out?
 Well, like most things, it’s complicated.

 One way to work out your sexuality is to see if any of the labels fit you.
 You probably know already that it’s not just straight, bisexual, lesbian or gay.
 There’s also queer, questioning, pansexual, asexual, demisexual, grey-a, etc. If that’s a thing that interests you could visit my page about sexualities.
 Another way you could do it is to think about your own unique sexuality and what that means for you.
 You can try that here.

 One of the things that people commonly do when they are working out their sexuality is to think about the Kinsey scale – which was first developed by Alfred Kinsey (the guv’nor) and then added to over the years by others.
 Here’s a kinda Kinsey Scale.

 So rather than it just being ‘Heterosexual/Bisexual/Homosexual’ it’s more of a spectrum with bisexuality being right in the middle.
 Numbers 1, 2, 4 and 5 could also be called kinda bisexual, or hetero/homo flexible, or bicurious – what would you call them?
 What would work for you?
 You might be interested to hear that, according to YouGov, 49% of 16 – 24 year olds put themselves between 1 and 6.